Even in backup role, federal government supports Ida victims

 In Louisiana, there's always another storm coming.

-Associated Press writers Melinda Deslatte in Baton Rouge, La., and Colleen Long in Washington contributed to this story.
+Associated Press writers Melinda Deslatte in Baton Rouge, La., and Colleen Long in Washington contributed to this report.

 Matthew Daly, The Associated Press